 KN is actively involved in the debate on the future of fossil fuels and the transition to a more climate neutral economy.
-LNG offers an opportunity to move away from fossil fuels towards more sustainable forms of energy, including hydrogen, which is why KN has joined the Lithuanian Hydrogen Platform and the Lithuanian Shipowners' Association.
+KN actively participates in various conferences and seminars to share its know-how in the area of LNG terminals and discuss the future of energy.